 St. Mary's encourages students to bring friends from other schools to the dances.
-At the fall dance there is no limit on the number of friends a student can bring from other Catholic Schools.
 At the winter semi-formal and prom students may each invite one guest.
-St. Mary's students must complete and submit a guest registration form to the leadership office by the specified deadline for each dance.
-Guest Pass forms can be picked up in the front office or on the SMA website.
-Completed Guest Pass forms can be dropped off in the Front Office or the Student Leadership office.
 All guests must be at least in the 9th grade and may not be more than 20 years old.
 Guests will be required to show their current picture (student) I.D. card upon check- in.
 If an SMA student is not arriving with her guests, they should wait at the check- in table until their guests arrive.

-Students are expected to model and observe the following rules at school dances:
+Students are expected to model and observe the following rules at school dances: Students are expected to adhere to the code of conduct of St. Mary's Academy.

-- Students are expected to adhere to the code of conduct of St. Mary's Academy. - In order to attend an SMA dance, a student must be in attendance for the full day prior to the dance. - Dress code for informal dances is the same as the school dress code. - Appropriateness and good taste are the two guiding principles for formal dance attire. - Guests are expected to observe the same rules as students attending the events.
-The person inviting the guest will share responsibility for the conduct of the guest. - For the Winter Semi-Formal and Prom, doors open at 8:00P.M. and close at 9:00P.M.
-Students may leave the dance at 10:30P.M.
-Dances end at 11:00P.M. - A breathalyzer is used at each dance.
-The use of the breathalyzer is to support alcohol-free attendance for all students. - Formal dances: The Winter Semi and The Prom are formal dances.
+In order to attend an SMA dance, a student must be in attendance for the full day prior to the dance.
+Guests are expected to observe the same rules as students attending the events.
+The person inviting the guest will share responsibility for the conduct of the guest.

+For the Winter Semi-Formal and Prom, doors open at 7:30 P.M. and close at 8:45 P.M.
+Students may leave the dance at 10:00 P.M.
+Dances end at 10:30 P.M.
+A breathalyzer is used at each dance.
+The use of the breathalyzer is to support alcohol-free attendance for all students.

+Formal dances: The Winter Semi and The Prom are formal dances.
 They are held off site.
-Tickets are purchased at school during the weeks prior to the dance.
+Tickets are purchased through a website link the weeks prior to the dance.
 No SMA student or her guest may purchase tickets at the door.
 Information about dances is provided to students well in advance of the event.

-• A detailed informational letter will be sent to parents and students prior to each dance.
+A detailed informational letter will be sent to parents and students prior to each dance.